jody101000/google-maps-and-twitter-accounts-scraper/README.md

 # google-maps-scraper
-A Google Maps scraper (for 2nd hand toy stores in US, by state)
+A Google Maps scraper (by states in the US) and a twitter account scraper

 ## Requierd tool
 [Chrome Driver](https://chromedriver.chromium.org/)